robtherad/BC-Cache/ADV_120[BC]CacheTemplate.Altis/scripts/cache/readme.md

 0. Repeat the above steps (2-7) as many times as you need to, to create as many caches as you would like to have in your mission.

 0. Now you will want to customize what items spawn in the inventory of the caches.
 You can edit this in `fn_createCaches.sqf` under the line that says `Add useful items to the cache`.
-Once this is done, preview the mission and make sure everything is working as intended.
+Once this is done, test the mission and make sure everything is working as intended.

 ****
 #### Vehicle Lock